The Northern Lights are absolutely magical. And to see them with your own eyes is a unique experience.

 The Northern lights were quite vivid in Uloya and we could even see shades of purple and pink one day!
 Misty and mysterious, creating spirals, the lights slowly appeared from over the mountain and made their way towards the fjords.

 Lavina’s Tips for Photographing the Northern Lights

-- To capture the lights, it’s always good to head out and set camera before the lights appear.
+- To capture the lights, it’s always good to head out and set the camera before the northern lights appear.

 Best place to see the Northern Lights in Iceland